Get insider access

 14 cd/m²

-The LG 32GQ950 has very good peak brightness in SDR.
-It's bright enough to overcome glare in a bright room, despite its disappointing reflection handling.
-There's very little variation in brightness with different scenes, and enabling or disabling local dimming makes no noticeable difference in the peak brightness.
+This monitor has very good brightness in SDR.
+It's bright enough to overcome glare in a bright room.
+There's very little variation in brightness with different content, and enabling or disabling local dimming makes no noticeable difference in brightness.

 8.0